johnstonskj/johnstonskj.github.io/_posts/2019-07-29-Dive-trip-to-Indonesia.md

 title: Dive trip to Indonesia
 layout: postx
 category: diving
-tags: [Indonesia, Java, Borneo, Aggressor]
+tags: [indonesia, java, borneo, aggressor]
 ---

 In under a week we'll be off on our amazing trip to Indonesia for a 7 day live-aboard